 If you need 'reasonable accomodation' at work, then ask for it.
 It's your right, under both federal and state laws.
 Be a leader!

 One of the best source of information for adaptive gear needed for outdoor careers in natural resources are disabled hunters, outdoor photographers, who have already sought out gear that works.
 Take advantage of the forums, chat rooms and blogs to post questions.
 Adaptive gear is hard to find, so share information with others who may be trying to solve specific challenges.
-Gear that is just a convenience for some people, may be a vital necessity for someone with a disability.
+Gear that is just a convenience for some people, may be a vital necessity for someone else.

 If you work in the great outdoors, you may sometimes have to camp out overnight.
 If you are disabled, this may present some added challenges.
 Like everything else, success may depend upon excellent pre-planning and obtaining the gear that will actually work for you.